m-lamonaca/programming-notes/docs/misc/git.md

 `git push --force-with-lease --force-if--includes`: will verify if updates from the remote that may have been implicitly updated in the background are integrated locally before allowing a forced update

 `git fetch [<remote>]`: retrieve objects/references from a remote
-`git pull`: update the local branch with updates from its remote counterpart, same as `git fetch; git merge`
+`git pull`: incorporate remote changes by merging, same as `git fetch; git merge`
+`git pull --rebase`: incorporate remote changes by rebasing
-`git pull --ff`: when possible resolve the merge as a fast-forward (only update branch pointer, don't create merge commit).
-Otherwise create a merge commit.
+`git pull --ff`: fast-forward (only update branch tip) remote changes, merge if not possible
+`git pull --ff-only`: fast-forward (only update branch tip) remote changes, error if not possible

 `git fetch|pull -p|--prune`: remove any remote-tracking references that no longer exist on the remote
-`git fetch|pull -t|--tags`: fetch all tags from the remote
+`git fetch|pull -t|--tags`: retrieve all tags from the remote

 `git clone <url> [<folder_name>]`: download repository and repo history from remote
 `git clone --shallow`: clone only repo files, not history of commits
+`git clone --depth <depth>`: clone only last `<depth>` commits

 > **Note**: for a in depth explanation of `--force-if-includes` see [this][force-if-includes]